DS-100/sp23/resources.md

 website github repository](https://github.com/DS-100/sp23).
 You will then become part of the history of Data 100 at Berkeley.

-## Coding and Probability Resources
+## Coding and Mathematics Resources

 #### Pandas